Obama warns on Crimea, orders sanctions over Russian moves in Ukraine

 WASHINGTON (Reuters) - President Barack Obama on Thursday ordered sanctions on people responsible for Moscow’s military intervention in Ukraine’s Crimea Peninsula, including travel bans and freezing of their U.S. assets, and said a referendum by the region to join Russia would violate international law.

-White House spokesman Jay Carney said: “I‘m not aware of a limit” on how many people could be listed.
+Obama spoke to Putin for an hour on Thursday and said the situation could be solved diplomatically in a way that addressed the interests of Russia, Ukraine and the international community, the White House said.

+It said Obama spoke later with Japan Prime Minister Shinzo Abe and the two men agreed Russia’s actions were a “threat to international peace and security.”

-In a separate demonstration of support for Ukraine, the U.S. House of Representatives overwhelmingly passed a bill on Thursday backing loan guarantees for the new government in Kiev.
+Separately, the U.S. House of Representatives overwhelmingly passed a bill backing loan guarantees for the new government in Kiev.
 The U.S. Senate is expected to consider a similar bill backing $1 billion in loan guarantees next week.

-Obama signed an executive order aimed at punishing those Russians and Ukrainians responsible for the Russian military incursion into Ukraine’s Crimea region, which has triggered the worst crisis in U.S.-Russian relations since the end of the Cold War.
+Obama signed an executive order aimed at punishing those Russians and Ukrainians responsible for the Russian military incursion into Crimea, which has triggered the worst crisis in U.S.-Russian relations since the end of the Cold War.

-Escalating the crisis, Crimea’s parliament on Thursday voted to join Russia and its Moscow-backed government set a referendum on the decision in 10 days’ time.
+Escalating the crisis, Crimea’s parliament on Thursday voted to join Russia and its Moscow-backed government set a referendum on the decision in 10 days.

 Obama, appearing in the White House press room hours after signing the order, said the U.S. sanctions were meant to impose costs on Russia for its actions.
 He said the international community was acting together and warned that a referendum in Crimea would violate international law as well as the Ukrainian constitution.